Silverune/PicoPlant/README.md

 The following looks at the design decisions around each of the key elements

 ### Microcontroller
 A minimum cost microcontroller is all that is required for the project.
-As long as there are enough input / output ports to hook everything up then pretty much any microcontroller should do.  i chose the RPIPW as it was low-cost, could later be Wifi connected if I decided I also wanted remote monitoring and had great community support.
+As long as there are enough input / output ports to hook everything up then pretty much any microcontroller should do.
+I chose the RPIPW as it was low-cost, could later be Wifi connected if I decided I also wanted remote monitoring and had great community support.
 An Arduino (Uno etc.) would also be a completely suitable solution with only a minor modification to the sensors due to the level change from 3.3V to 5V.

 One consideration that may be not initially obvious is the fact that most microcontrollers have only a limited number of analog inputs while having an abundance of digital inputs.
 Most commercial moisture meters like to give analog output, while some will also provide a digital output as well (controlled by a potentiometer on the control board).
 For my purpose this was overkill, I simply wanted to know when the plant required watering because the soil moisture had dropped to a level I considered was “time to water” (more on this in the sensor discussion below).
 As such, analog inputs are only used in two instances in the entire project: temperature sensing (internal as part of the RPIPW) and for debug as part of the LCD brightness control (optional).

-The firmware using MicroPython3 was purely a choice based on simplicity.
+The firmware using MicroPython was purely a choice based on simplicity.
 There were more steps involved in getting a C compiler development setup all working with no significant advantage based around speed.
-As such, easy to go with MP3 where there were already a number of external support modules already built I could use.  (e..g, LCD display driver).
+As such, easy to go with MicroPython where there were already a number of external support modules already built I could use.  (e..g, LCD display driver).

 ### Display
 As there are only a boolean display required for each of the input sensors (water / non-water) and a single temperature display there was no requirement for a high resolution screen and a simple 16x2 display would suffice.
 In fact, even though the display supports I2C it was also considered overkill to bother using it in this manner as the screen was simply showing the sensor status on a single “page”.
 I did create a few custom character fonts to make the display look slightly more professional than simply using the default 8-bit ASCII selection.
 These were a celsius symbol as well as full and empty water indicators.